Arania/gitpusshuten-website/content/about.md

 Community == Knowledge # => true
 --------------------------------

-My knowledge is limited, hence why I love open source, especially in the Ruby community.
-People can and will share their knowledge and provide feedback.
-So if you have any questions, comments, suggestions, want to help, fork and what not, hop over to the [GitHub repository](https://github.com/meskyanichi/gitpusshuten)!
+My knowledge is limited, which is why I love open source, especially in the Ruby community.
+People can and usually will share their knowledge and provide feedback to help and improve projects.
+So if you have any questions, comments, suggestions, want to help, fork and what not, hop on over to the [GitHub repository](https://github.com/meskyanichi/gitpusshuten)!

 Requirements